Get Carbon Back in Soil

 What about "New" Energy?

 Here is one company discussed in Climate Change, Land Use and Monetary Policy, now known as Vortex Hydro Energy and traded on the stock exchange.
 Here is an article covering Blacklight, now Brilliant Power, also discussed in Climate Change and here is their website.
-Also discussed in Climate Change is how non-industrial hemp, processed in specific ways, could provide a significant, renewable portion of our energy needs, 2) be used to produce biodegradable plastics and 3) fine fabric for clothing - all while improving soil via its exceptionally deep roots system.
+Also discussed in Climate Change is how non-industrial hemp, processed in specific ways, could 1) provide a significant, renewable portion of our energy needs, 2) be used to produce biodegradable plastics and 3) fine fabric for clothing - all while improving soil via its exceptionally deep roots system.